Last Updated on April 1, 2023.

+Front-loading your content is crucial on mobile devices.
 More and more people are using their smartphones to visit websites.
-Smartphones have a limited display area, and webpage content is generally slower to load than on desktops.
-As a result, front-loading your content is crucial on mobiles, so that your users can quickly assess your article and decide whether to keep reading.
+Smartphones have a limited display area, and content is generally slower to load than on desktops.
+Whether on a mobile device or a desktop, users want to quickly assess your article to decide whether to keep reading.
+This becomes even more important for smartphone users as it is slow and tedious to scroll through large areas of content trying to find the main point.

 - Learn to write in the Inverted Pyramid style